awlong/StardewValley/README.md

 - json output gets somewhat large compared to old custom serialization
     - current: ~1MB/4500f or 48MB/hr of playback currently with just inputs
     - previously: 130MB/hr but I stored a complete reconstruction of the RNG seed (~570 bytes/frame, basically 120MB/hr)
-    - not sure this actually matters right now.
+    - not sure this actually matters right now, the current method is super legible (could store RNG and be at <200MB/hr which seems fine).

 ## Building
 To build the repository: